vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 I have mostly updated my 2020 personal finances (https://finances.vipulnaik.com/) and done an initial draft of work for my US federal income tax return.
-I also discovered that I need to file 2017 and 2019 amendments, so that created some extra work.
+I also finished filing 2017 and 2019 amendments for US federal income tax and California state income tax.

 I'm currently waiting to get various forms officially and also for the official USD/INR exchange rate so that I can finish the 2020 tax